-Desert sand has long buried the area surrounding the Abusir pyramids, a necropolis dating back to Egypt's Fifth Dynasty, circa 2480 B.C.
+Desert sand has long buried the area surrounding the Abusir pyramids, a necropolis known for its royal burials from Egypt's Fifth Dynasty, circa 2480 B.C.
 But that sand has also helped preserve the artifacts there.
 Now, Czech archeologists have uncovered an ancient funerary boat, a unique find, seeing as its wooden planks had to last through millennia.

 The 62-foot-long boat, dating back more than 4,500 years, was found in a tomb or mastaba made of mud bricks, reports ARCHAEOLOGY magazine.

 The discovery is unusual not just because it is so well preserved but also because the practice of boats burials, which began in Egypt's Early Dynastic Period, was thought to be reserved for members of the royal family.
 The Abusir discovery, however, was not located close enough to a royal pyramid to suggest that its owner was royal.
 The size of the tomb, however, indicates that whoever was buried in it was an elite, a press release from Charles University in Prague writes.

 The millenia-old planks' wooden pegs are still visible in their original positions.
 Even plant fiber battens that covered the boat's seams are also still there, as are some of the ropes that held the boat together.
 "All these minute details are of the highest importance, since most of the ancient Egyptian boats and ships have survived either in poor state of preservation, or were dismantled in pieces," the press release notes.